Located 3 miles northwest of The Loop, Bucktown is a unique neighborhood with a rich history.

 The area is famous for its nightlife scene.
 People come from across the city for live music, including classic venues such as Subterranean and The Hideout.
 Looking for a drink?
 Everything from inventive cocktail havens and local breweries like The Violet Hour and Map Room, to trendy taverns like The Northside and Big Star keep responsible adults well lubricated.

-The Wicker Park Fest (partially held in Bucktown) is recognized by the Chicago Tribune as the premiere summer street fest in the Chicago area.
+The Wicker Park Fest (partially held in Bucktown) is recognized by the Chicago Tribune as the premiere summer fest in Chicago.
 Every summer, nationally renowned bands play alongside great food and drink and a creative art scene.
 The Bucktown Arts Fest, 30 years in the making, showcases some of the best artists in the city.
-The festival is a non-profit, all-volunteer affair with proceeds supporting arts education at local Holstein Park.
+The festival is a non-profit, all-volunteer affair with proceeds supporting arts education.

 Bucktown Neighborhood History